VENTILATOR CARE

 Prior to arrival to Plaza Healthcare, each ventilator dependent patient is reviewed by the Director Respiratory Therapy to become familiar with the patient’s history, their current condition, and to ensure the appropriate equipment is set up in the patient’s room.

-Immediately upon arrival, the Registered Respiratory Therapist (RRT) along with a licensed nurse will perform their initial evaluation and assessments.
+Immediately upon arrival, the Respiratory Therapist along with a licensed nurse will perform their initial evaluation and assessments.
 While this determination is continually evaluated throughout a person’s stay, the initial determination is used as the starting point for the patient’s plan of care.
 Over the next several days, this plan of care is further personalized based on goals discussed with the patient and/or family members, the Pulmonologist and attending physician seeing the patient.

 The Speech Therapist will also complete an initial evaluation and work in collaboration with the other disciplines to develop a strategy and plan for each patient’s communication needs.
 Speech Therapy plays an integral role in ventilator weaning.
 Speech Therapists often work with ventilator patients to retrain and strengthen the muscles necessary for swallowing and speech.
 Swallow exams allow a Speech Therapist to evaluate a patient’s current abilities, and with the assistance of Plaza’s Registered Dietician, can modify their diet accordingly.
 Speech Therapists can also help patients find the best way to communicate and goals may include training to use a speaking valve, strengthening throat muscles to make speech and voice easier, or learning to communicate through non-vocal means.